YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ### 1.2.
 Audience
-Any givien instance of the issue-tracker should have ONE and only ONE person which is responsible at the end for the funtioning of THIS instance - so think carefully before attempting to take ownership for an instance.
-The author(s) of the code are not responsible for the operation, bugs or whatever happens to a new instannce.
+Any givien instance of the qto should have ONE and only ONE person which is responsible at the end for the funtioning of THIS instance - so think carefully before attempting to take ownership for an instance.
+The author(s) of the code are not responsible for the operation, bugs or whatever happens to a new instance.
 As a responsible owner of an instance you could create, share and assign issues to the authors of the source code, yet there is no service level agreement, nor even promise to help.